hamishgibbs/bubble/Readme.md

 ### Features:

 * Scaffold Python and R files for easy input/output and interactive coding
-* support to update existing projects with new formats
+* Support to update existing projects with new formats
-* parse a bubble template file to generate a makefile target and insert in an existing makefile
+* Parse a bubble template file to generate a makefile target and insert in an existing makefile
-* generate corresponding testing infrastructre for all functions in a file
+* Generate corresponding testing infrastructre for all functions in a file
 	* using `testthat` or `pytest`

 ### Usage: